Readiness for kinder

 The Victorian Department of Education (DE) is now funding two years of kindergarten with the expectation that all children will move directly on to school the following year.

 We encourage you to think about what age your child should begin their education journey.
-A second year of 3-year-old kinder is not possible and a second year of 4-year-old kinder would continue to be subject to set DE criteria with the need for determination of 2 areas of developmental delay, supported by the teacher of the child’s funded 4-year-old group.
+A second year of 3- OR 4-year-old kinder (not both) is subject to set DE criteria with the need for determination of 2 areas of developmental delay, supported by the teacher of the child’s group.

 This may have increased relevance for those children who are born between January and April as they will be the youngest in their peer group.
 The ages of children attending kindergarten can vary greatly and if your child is turning 3 during the first term of the year they start 3-year-old kinder, approximately a third of the children will be nearly a year older and half the group will be six months older.